Troubleshooting Low Cloudflare Cache Hit Rates with Super Page Cache

 📝 Note: A hit rate of 85% or higher is a healthy target for most WordPress sites.
 Rates below 60% usually point to a configuration issue rather than normal traffic variation.

-1. In the Cloudflare dashboard, go to Rules → Page Rules for your domain.
+- In the Cloudflare dashboard, go to Caching → Cache Rules for your domain.

-⚠️ Important: Do not add a fixed Edge Cache TTL on top of the plugin's page rule.
+⚠️ Important: Do not add a fixed Edge Cache TTL through a separate Cloudflare rule.
 Doing so overrides the dynamic s-maxage headers that Super Page Cache sets and can cause the cache to either expire too quickly or serve stale content.
+If you still have an old Cache Everything Page Rule under Rules → Page Rules from a previous setup, remove it — current versions of the plugin use a Cache Rule instead, and a leftover Page Rule can conflict with it.

 Step 3: Review Plugin Exclusion Rules